max-sixty/pytest-accept/README.md

     return x + y
 ```

-Running doctests using pytest and passing `--accept` replaces the existing
+...running doctests using pytest and passing `--accept` replaces the existing
 incorrect values with correct values:

 ```sh